zackmorgs/HSBGHelper/README.md

     - Will try and include data from HSReplay's battleground [website](https://hsreplay.net/battlegrounds/heroes/) if I get that far.

 ## To Do:
-- Create CRUD UI/Backend for updating the each hero, buddy, minion, and spell
-    - this includes synergies and useful information about each card in the game
+- Handle synergies and useful information about each card in the game

 ## About HSBGHelper
 - uses WASM as well as Blazor Interactive Server-side methods